 The Red Rock Country has a spectacular landscape of giant red sandstone spires and red sandstone cliffs.
 The Red Rock Country is popular among tourists due to its amazing landscapes.
 There’s plenty of nearby accommodation for all travelers, from camping to staying in luxury resorts.

 Before venturing into the forest, you should visit one of the two Forest Service Visitors Centers and get a map of the area to help you easily navigate and show you locations of places of interest.

 If you and your family love flowers, visiting Sedona/Red Rock Country in spring will blow your mind.
 The incomparable display of spring wildflowers here is spectacular, especially after a wet winter.
 The displayed flowers include the California poppy, evening primrose, lupine, owl’s clover, globemallow, and paintbrush.

 10. Crescent Moon Ranch

 Address: 300 Red Rock Crossing Rd, Sedona, AZ 86336, United States

-The Crescent Moon Ranch is a great place to stay when you are discovering the city of Sedona and its surroundings.
+The Crescent Moon Ranch is a great place to stay when discovering the city of Sedona and its surroundings.
 The homestead on the ranch was first settled by John Lee, a cattleman, but has changed hands several times.

 See Related: Top Sites for Booking Tours